azurermtemplates/azurermtemplates/ubuntu-postgresql-multi-vm/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

 This template allows you to create one master PostgreSQL 9.3 server with streaming-replication to multiple (based on the 'numberOfSlaveInstances' parameter) slave servers in a private-only subnet.
-Each database server is configured with 2 data disks that are stripped into RAID-0 configuration using mdadm.
+Each database server is configured with 2 data disks that are striped into RAID-0 configuration using mdadm.
 The template also creates one publicly accessible VM to serve as a jumpbox for ssh into the backend database servers.

 The template creates the following deployment resources:
 * Virtual Network with two subnets: Subnet-DMZ for the jumpbox VM and Subnet-DB for the PostgreSQL master and slave VMs